christophevg/christophe.vg/_drafts/Dash7.markdown

 available right now.

 **DISCLAIMER**: I was part of the MOSAIC LoPoW research group for a year.
-So of course I have a bias towards Dash7 ;-) No, being more a user than a producer, standing on the actual open source (user) end of the project, I feel like advocating and supporting it from the ground up, making it more available to everybody outside of the inner circle.
+So of course I have a bias towards Dash7 ;-) Now, being more a user than a producer, standing on the actual open source (user) end of the project, I feel like advocating and supporting it from the ground up, making it more available to everybody outside of the inner circle.